Trading is one of the few career choices on which you can spend your time on and make no money or even lose money.

 Gladwell believed it took deliberate practice, for at least 10,000 hours before you could be great.
 People are not born great; they get there through effort.

 If you traded from market open to market close or at least practiced, it would take you five years to generate 10,000 hours.

 Luckily, you don’t need to trade for that long.
 Practice, paper trading, and studying all count toward deliberate practice, and all will make you a better trader and get you prepared for trading full-time.

 The Next Step

 Okay.
 You have all your ducks in a row regarding being financially ready.
 That means you have a portfolio that is worth trading and that will make you enough money on which to live off.
 That also means you have put money away in your savings to pay for your expenses.

 Your portfolio does not equal your savings account.
 These two must be separate and kept that way.

-We’ve said this before, but this time we really mean it.
+We’ve said this before, but this time we mean it.
 You need a solid trading plan.
-Not having a trading plan is one of the major mistakes of most option traders.
+Not having a trading plan is one of the major mistakes of most options traders.
 Not only do you need a plan for your positions, which at this point, you should have, but you also need a plan for your portfolio.